Narthur/ohc-handbook/Course Catalog.md

 ### [ENGL 252] Comparative Biblical, American and British Literature (3)
 A survey of literature designed to provide the student with opportunity to read, analyze, evaluate, compare and discuss the works of American, English, and biblical authors.
-Prerequisite:

-### [ENGL 102]
+Prerequisite: [ENGL 102]

 ### [ENGL 320] John Milton and His Christian Epic (3)
 This course will briefly survey Milton’s life, times, and literary works.
 Then the course will be given over to a careful reading and study of his epic poem, Paradise Lost.
-The student’s grade will be based on completing the written assignments and a 10 page term paper.
+The student’s grade will be based on completing the written assignments and a 10-page term paper.

 ### [ENGL 330] Advanced Expository Writing for Christian Students (3)
 An advanced writing course designed to improve critical reading, thinking and writing skills.
 Description, reporting, explanation, process analysis and persuasion will be explored.
-Prerequisite: [ENGL 101].
+Prerequisite: [ENGL 101]

 ### [JOUR 250] Journalism for Christian Students (3)
 Basics of journalistic writing for various media (i.e. newspapers,